Auralien/D3-api-ios/README.md

 This API Kit provides support for iOS apps using Diablo 3 Web API.
 The Kit is written in Objective*C and is using The Blizzard Community Platform API which provides a number of resources for developers, third parties, and Diablo 3 enthusiasts to gather data about their accounts and heroes.

+**Be advised to read [Blizzard's Diablo 3 API description on GitHub](https://github.com/Blizzard/d3-api-docs) first before using this Kit.**

 ## Setup

 To begin work with this Kit copy following files from this repo into your iOS Project: